7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 Transporting products can be as complicated as receiving raw materials from across the globe.
 It is also as simple as moving a partly finished product with a forklift in your shop.

-The more your raw materials are moved around before arriving at your shop, the more possibility you have for waste.
+The more you move your raw materials around before arriving at your shop, the more possibility you have for waste.
 This waste includes losing a shipment, raw materials lost during delivery, paying higher shipping costs, etc.

 In your shop, wasted transportation might be moving parts in ways that are cumbersome, inefficient, or even dangerous.